 Study Management Team

 To continue Dr. Schatzkin's important work in nutrition, lifestyle and cancer research within the NIH-AARP study, we have established a new leadership team to assume the responsibility and directions of our study.
 The study team includes Drs.
-Louise Brinton, Charles E. Matthews, Linda Liao, and Rashmi Sinha.
+Charles E. Matthews, Linda Liao, Rashmi Sinha, and Mary Ward.
 This team of experts is well-versed in various areas of etiologic research for multiple cancers.

-Charles E. Matthews, Ph.D., an investigator at the Metabolic Epidemiology Branch, DCEG, NCI has been particularly interested in understanding how type, intensity, and amount of physical activity relates to the development of different cancers.
+Charles E. Matthews, Ph.D., a Senior Investigator in the Metabolic Epidemiology Branch, DCEG, NCI has been particularly interested in understanding how type, intensity, and amount of physical activity relates to the development of different cancers.
 Recently, he began to test the research question that high levels of sedentary behavior or “too much sitting” may increase the risk of certain cancers.

 Linda Liao, Ph.D., M.P.H., a Staff Scientist in the Metabolic Epidemiology Branch, DCEG, NCI has had a long-standing interest in how dietary factors and obesity affect the development of cancer.
 A major focus of her research has been evaluating molecular markers in relation to upper gastrointestinal and kidney cancers.

-Rashmi Sinha, Ph.D., Deputy Branch Chief of the Metabolic Epidemiology Branch, has focused her research on improving dietary exposure assessment, understanding the biological mechanisms of dietary exposures and cancer, and assessing the role of protective and cancer causing agents in foods such as coffee and processed meats or meats cooked at high temperatures.
+Rashmi Sinha, Ph.D., a Senior Investigator in the Metabolic Epidemiology Branch, has focused her research on improving dietary exposure assessment, understanding the biological mechanisms of dietary exposures and cancer, and assessing the role of protective and cancer causing agents in foods such as coffee and processed meats or meats cooked at high temperatures.
 She also examines the wide variety of diet, lifestyle and environmental exposures in different ethnic groups.